CJHorlebein/js201/README.md

-# Changes make to test.js
+# Changes made to test.js
 Some minor issues were encountered with the test.js that prevents the test from working.

 Change list: